 What does Medicare Part B cover?

-- Provider services: Services deemed medically necessary are covered under Part B.
+- Provider services: Care received in a doctors office or outpatient setting which are deemed medically necessary will be covered under Part B.

 - Durable medical equipment: Equipment that serves a medical purpose, able to withstand repeated use, and appropriate for home use, is covered.

 - Home health services: If you are homebound and need skilled nursing or therapy care, you’re covered under Part B.

 - Ambulance services: Emergency transportation by ambulance.
 Limited coverage for non-emergency transportation is available in which there is no safe alternative as long as it is medically necessary.